 - Get in touch with me, and let’s discuss what you have in mind to write about

 - Write your post.
 Try to keep the word count to around 2000 (though I often struggle with this!).
 Between 1000 – 2000 is what you should be aiming for.
 Between two and three images is also a good idea.
 If you’re new to writing blog posts, talk to me about the process of writing/editing/good grammar checkers, the use of images etc. I can share good resources on the topic.

 - After approval, we schedule a time for the post to be published.
-I normally aim to publish every two weeks.
+I normally aim to publish at least once a month.
 Early Sunday afternoons seem to be a good time for this kind of content to go out.

 - I require a recent picture of you and a short bio to include in the post.
 I will also add you to the Contributors page (under development) where your picture and bio will be displayed.
 Aim for between 100 – 250 words.

 - I will register you as an Author on the site, meaning you will get a special login to UTTT where you can edit/update your posts (it will still go through approval process) and respond to comments you might get on the site.

 - I can provide you with an underthetamarisktree.com email address should you want one

 For any other questions, please get in touch with me on email: firstname.lastname@example.org.